-- To minor in Latin American Studies, students must fulfill the College's language distribution requirement in Spanish, or one of the other principal languages spoken in Latin America. - Students must take six courses from the combined major course offerings: - No more than two may be at the 100 level - At least one must be a 300 or 400-level LAS course taken at the College. - Minors are strongly encouraged to take LAS 140 or LAS 147. - Courses must be in at least two of the College's divisions -- i.e., the courses must draw on both humanities and the social sciences. - Students on the alternate-language track may also minor in Latin America Studies.
-Study Abroad:

-A maximum of two courses taken on a study abroad program in Latin America may be substituted for any course except the 300 or 400-level LAS course.
-Latin American Studies Course Options:

-Core Courses (required of all LAS/Spanish majors):
+- To minor in Latin American, Caribbean, and Latino Studies, students must fulfill the College's language distribution requirement in Spanish, or one of the other principal languages spoken in Latin America. - Students must take six courses from the combined major course offerings: - No more than two may be at the 100 level - At least one must be a 300 LAS course taken at the College. - Minors are strongly encouraged to take LAS 140 or LAS 147. - Courses must be in at least two of the College's divisions -- i.e., the courses must draw on both humanities and the social sciences. - Students on the alternate-language track may also minor in Latin American, Caribbean, and Latino Studies.
+Study Abroad: • A maximum of two courses taken on a study abroad program in Latin America may be substituted for any course except the 300 or 400-level LAS course.
+Latin American, Caribbean, and Latino Studies Course Options: Core Courses (required of all LACLS/Spanish majors):